Saturday, September 27, 2025

 Time flies.
 Today is the 30th year anniversary of the evil Oklahoma City bombing that occurred at the Alfred P. Murrah Federal Building.
 I remember that time just like yesterday.
 During that time, I was in the 6th grade.
 My 6th-grade teacher showed the news coverage of the terrorist attack in the morning.
 It was a melancholy day indeed.
 This attack represented a new era of the white racist and far-right movements in American society.
 The Confederacy lost the American Civil War in 1865.
 Yet, the views of the Confederacy, neo-Confederates, and far-right extremists persisted.
 These neo-Confederate enemies promoted Jim Crow apartheid, lynching of black people, and other laws that suppressed the rights of the people in general.
 Many far-right extremists wanted to go beyond legitimate critique of governmental policies to advocate overthrow of the government in violating the rights of minorities (and scapegoating minority groups like us black people, Jewish people, Muslims, Hispanic people, etc.).
 The murderers involved in the attack are Timothy McVeigh (who was a racist who loved to read the bigoted Turner Diaries) and Terry Nichols.
 Both males were military members once upon a time.
 Timothy McVeigh was in the Persian Gulf War (from 1990-1991).
 McVeigh was from Pennsylvania, and he expressed outrage at the Ruby Ridge incident and the government response to Waco back in 1993.
 I was in the fourth grade when the Waco siege took place.

 So, Timothy McVeigh and Terry Nichols used bomb making materials to attack the American government.
 These cowards murdered innocent men, women, children, and babies.
-In 1995, I saw babies covered in blood by these 2 monsters.
+In 1995, I saw babies covered in blood by these 2 monsters (on TV and in a newspaper).
 One of these monsters died by the death penalty in 2001.
 McVeigh expressed no remorse for what he did.
 He was sick.
 Terry Nichols is in prison for life, as he should.
 168 people were murdered by the bombing, and 684 people were injured.
 The attack allowed Congress, with President Bill Clinton in the White House during that time, to pass anti-terrorism legislation in a prelude to the Patriot Act.
 We have civil liberty questions about many of these anti-terrorism laws, but one thing is true.
 We condemn terrorism and the murder of innocent human life.
 No matter what a person is going through, there is absolutely no excuse for a person to murder an innocent human life.
 It is important to recognize the first responders who saved hundreds of lives during that horrendous ordeal.
 Abigail Ogle became emotional during the reading of poem to honor the 19 children whose lives were lost.
 Many people spoke on April 19, 2025 to commemorate the lives of the victims of the attack like President Bill Clinton, Oklahoma Governor Kevin Stitt, former Governor Frank Keating, U.S. Senator James Lankford, U.S. Rep. Tom Cole, U.S. Rep. Stephanie Bice, Oklahoma City Mayor David Holt, and other dignitaries.
 With a tyrant (who is Donald Trump) in office now who wants to cut legitimate social services, who deports people without due process of law, who claims that the 2020 election was stolen (which is a lie), and who desires unconditional support, we are even more vigilant to stand up for freedom and justice for all.

 The Prelude